 - Some universities offer grants and scholarships.
 For example, Penn Dental Medicine at the University of Pennsylvania has four need-based grants and four merit-based scholarships for incoming freshmen and Harvard School of Dental Medicine has over 20 scholarship opportunities.
 Many schools will automatically consider all who apply for admission, but others require a separate application.
 Be sure to check the school’s website for a list of available grants and scholarships and how to apply.

 - Check out third-party organizations and companies.
 Professional dental organizations as well as businesses in the industry offer scholarships and grants to dental school students.
-The American Dental Association has both need- and merit-based programs for aspiring dentists, the American Dental Education Association has scholarships and fellowships, and the American Student Dental Association maintains a list of third-party scholarships for current dental students.
+The American Dental Association has merit based award programs for researchers, the American Dental Education Association has scholarships and fellowships, and the American Student Dental Association maintains a list of third-party scholarships for current dental students.
 And keep an eye on state and local organizations, for example, the California Dental Association offers scholarships to up and coming dentists.

 - The U.S. government also has scholarships for dental students.
 The federal government has scholarship programs in place for students who wish to practice in high need areas.
 For example, the National Health Service Corps Scholarship (open to all second and third-year students pursuing primary healthcare degrees) provides a full-ride scholarship to students who agree to work in under-served communities.
 And if you enlist in the Army, you may be eligible for one of the Armed Forces Health Professions Scholarships to have your entire dental school tuition paid for in return for military service.